 - (i) The former building was in a habitable condition prior to its destruction and the permit application for reconstruction/replacement of the destroyed building is received by Mississippi Valley Conservation Authority within 18 months of the date that the structure was destroyed.
-Evidence of this must be provided by the landowner/applicant to the satisfaction of the Authority. - (ii) Buildings located in the floodway will be permitted to be replaced subject to the following: - a) the replacement building is designed so that it is not more flood susceptible that the original building (i.e. the floor elevation of the replacement dwelling is at the same elevation or higher than the original building; - b) the gross floor area and the footprint of the replacement building is the same or less than the original building; - c) the resulting use of the replacement building is the same or a less intensive than the use of the original building; and - d) the replacement building contains the same number of, or fewer, dwelling units. - (iii) Proposals involving the reconstruction of an existing building to a larger size will be subject to the policies for additions under 6.2.3 and 6.2.4. - (iv) The replacement/reconstruction of a building destroyed as a result of natural flooding from the watercourse will be considered as new construction and the corresponding policies for new buildings shall apply.

-The Authority will require, where possible, that the replacement building be floodproofed to the regulatory flood standard or that it be relocated outside the flood plain or to the least flood susceptible location within the property.
+Evidence of this must be provided by the landowner/applicant to the satisfaction of the Authority. - (ii) Buildings located in the floodway will be permitted to be replaced subject to the following: - a) the replacement building is designed so that it is not more flood susceptible than the original building (i.e. the floor elevation of the replacement dwelling is at the same elevation or higher than the original building); - b) the gross floor area and the footprint of the replacement building is the same or less than the original building; - c) the resulting use of the replacement building is the same or a less intensive than the use of the original building; and - d) the replacement building contains the same number of, or fewer, dwelling units. - (iii) Proposals involving the reconstruction of an existing building to a larger size will be subject to the policies for additions under 6.2.3 and 6.2.4. - (iv) The replacement/reconstruction of a building destroyed as a result of natural flooding from the watercourse will be considered as new construction and the corresponding policies for new buildings generally shall apply.
+Any new construction will be evaluated on a case by case basis and will consider velocity and flood plain storage impacts. - (v) The Authority will require, that the replacement building be floodproofed to the regulatory flood standard or/and relocated outside the flood plain or to the least flood susceptible location within the property.

-6.2.7 Replacement/Reconstruction of Existing Buildings
+6.2.6 Replacement/Reconstruction of Existing Buildings

 The following section applies to the voluntary replacement/reconstruction of existing buildings that have not been destroyed by fire or natural causes.
-This does not apply to derelict abandoned buildings.
+This does not apply to unsafe abandoned buildings.
 In reviewing proposals to reconstruct existing buildings located in the floodway, it is the Authorities goal to achieve a net gain in terms of reducing the level of risk associated with the development.
 It is the intent of the Authority to allow the continued existing use of the building provided the following policies are addressed:

-- (i) The Authority strongly encourages, where possible, that the replacement building be located outside the flood plain or to the least flood susceptible location within the property. - (ii) Proposals involving the reconstruction of an existing building to the same or smaller gross floor area and the same or smaller footprint of the original building shall be permitted provided the number of dwelling units is not increased. - (iii) Proposals involving the reconstruction of an existing building to a larger size will be subject to the policies for additions under 6.2.3, 6.2.4 and 6.2.5. - (iv) The reconstruction must be floodproofed in accordance with the floodproofing guidelines outlined in Appendix C. - (v) For buildings that have been demolished prior to the date of submission of the application, the landowner/applicant must provide proof to the satisfaction of the Authority, confirming that the building existed within the 18 months prior to the date of the submission of the application and confirming the gross floor area and location of the building. - (vi) Permission will not be granted for the reconstruction of derelict abandoned buildings in the floodway.
+- (i) Where possible, the replacement building is located outside the flood plain or to the least flood susceptible location within the property. - (ii) Proposals involving the reconstruction of an existing building to the same or smaller gross floor area and the same or smaller footprint of the original building shall be permitted provided the number of dwelling units is not increased. - (iii) Proposals involving the reconstruction of an existing building to a larger size will be subject to the policies for additions under 6.2.3, 6.2.4 and 6.2.5. - (iv) The reconstruction must be floodproofed in accordance with the floodproofing guidelines outlined in Appendix B. - (v) For buildings that have been demolished prior to the date of submission of the application, the landowner/applicant must provide proof to the satisfaction of the Authority, confirming that the building existed within the 18 months prior to the date of the submission of the application and confirming the gross floor area and location of the building. - (vi) Permission will not be granted for the reconstruction of unsafe abandoned buildings in the floodway.

-6.2.8 Foundation Reconstruction
+6.2.7 Foundation Reconstruction